 To apply for Foundation scholarships, please take the following steps:

 Review the Scholarship Description List to determine your eligibility for specific scholarships.
 This year, we have provided this description list in both a word document and an excel chart.
 The excel chart is sortable, so this may assist you to more easily locate schlolarships for which you are eligible.
 Both lists provide information on the name, eligiblity, and review criteria for Foundation scholarships.
 Scholarships are categorized by county on each list.

 Once you have identified the scholarships for which you are eligble, you need to complete Our Community's Foundation Online General Scholarship Application Form, in order to apply for most scholarships.
-The online application for 2014 is now closed.
+The online application for 2015 will open in December.
 On this form, you must place a check mark next to those scholarships for which you want to be considered (please ensure that you meet eligibility criteria before applying for a specific scholarship).
 To start an application, you must create an account and establish a user name and password.
 You need to remember this user name and password to return to your application.
 You do not need to complete the application in one sitting.
 You may save your changes and return to finish later.
 You can return to your application to complete it by going to Applications & Forms and clicking again on the link to the online application.
 If you have already created an account and started your application, you will be asked to enter your user name and password in order to continue working on your application.
 When you are satisfied that your application is complete, you must click “submit” on the final page of the application.
 You will receive an e-mail confirmation once you submit your application.
 If you do not receive this e-mail confirmation, contact the foundation.

 A few Foundation scholarships require separate application forms.
 Applications for scholarships not included on the Consolidated General Online Application Form also are available by clicking Applications.
 Information on application deadlines for these particular scholarships is on the specific application.